Identifying Copy-Paste Errors in EHR Notes

 How can I ensure compliance with HIPAA while documenting?

-Adhere to HIPAA regulations by securing client information, maintaining confidentiality, and ensuring that all documentation is accurate and up-to-date.
+Adhere to HIPAA regulations by securing client information, maintaining confidentiality, and ensuring all documentation is accurate and up-to-date.

 What should I do if I notice copy-paste errors in my documentation?